跳到主要内容

 node -v

-Step 2: Choose smart contract development language
+Step 2: choose a smart contract development language

 信息

-Step 3: Setup Blueprint SDK
+Step 3: set up Blueprint SDK

 npm create ton@latest

-1. Project name: Example.
+1. Project name: Example

-2. First created contract name: HelloWorld.
+2. First contract name: HelloWorld

 cd ./Example